simonmichael/hledger/hledger/hledger_options.m4.md

 ## Market value

-The `-V/--value` flag converts reported amounts to their current market value.
+The `-V/--value` flag converts reported amounts to their market value in some other commodity.
-Specifically, when there is a
-[market price](journal.html#market-prices) (P directive) for the amount's commodity, dated on or before today's date (or the [report end date](#report-start-end-date) if specified), the amount will be converted to the price's commodity.

-When there are multiple applicable P directives, -V chooses the most recent one, or in case of equal dates, the last-parsed one.
+It uses the latest [market price](journal.html#market-prices) (declared with a P directive) dated on or before the valuation date.
+The default valuation date is today.
 For example:

 ```journal